Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Higher-order topological state and phase diagram

-\textbf{Higher-order topological state and phase diagram.} Building on the discussion of QSH and QAH phases, we now examine how intercell hopping $t_2$ drives further topological transitions.
+Building on the discussion of QSH and QAH phases, we now examine how intercell hopping $t_2$ drives further topological transitions.
 For fixed $\lambda_{\mathrm{SOC}} = 0.1 t_1$ and $\Phi = 0.3\Phi_0$, increasing $t_2$ initially stabilizes a QAH I phase in the spin-up channel, characterized by a chiral edge state with $C = 1$.
 As $t_2$ increases, a subsequent inversion in the spin-down channel generates floating edge bands (FEBs) detached from the bulk continuum, while the spin-up channel retains $C = 1$.
-Upon further tuning $t_2$, both spin channels evolve into a HOTI with $C = 0$, where the FEBs remain isolated from the bulk, as shown in Fig.~\ref{fig4}(a) for $t_2 = 3.2t_1$ and $\Phi = 0.5\Phi_0$.
+Upon further tuning $t_2$, both spin channels evolve into a HOTI with $C = 0$, where the FEBs remain isolated from the bulk, as shown in Fig.~\ref{fig4}(a) for $t_2 = 3.2$ and $\Phi = 0.5\Phi_0$.
+This HOTI phase arises from strong intercell dimerization ($t_2 \gg t_1$), which induces band inversion and drives a transition from a first-order topological phase with edge states to a second-order phase with a quantized quadrupole moment.
+In this regime, the topology manifests as corner modes in a finite system, originating from mismatched edge dimerization and remaining well separated from the edge spectrum.

 Although the total Chern number vanishes, the HOTI phase exhibits a quantized quadrupole moment $Q_{xy} = 1/2$.
 This quadrupolar moment is computed from the bulk polarization~\cite{benalcazar2017quantized},